CMagnac/cmagnac.github.io/_posts/2023-04-21-educational-python.md

 ### My solution

 Create a json file where each letters corresponds to the protein and each float corresponds to the monoisotopic mass.
+It is expressed in daltons (Da).
+Let's call it **aminoacid_dict.json**.

 ```json
 {